ntmoe/diceware/README.md

         $ ./diceware -w n

     where `n` is the number of words you want in your passphrase.
 The passphrase is printed to the terminal.
+The `-w` flag is mandatory, but you may also add `-s` to add a few random numbers and a random special character to the end of the passphrase in order to satisfy password complexity requirements.

 Caveats
 -------